Anticipating and preparing for end of life

 Advance Care Planning (ACP) is the process which enables an individual to make plans about future health care to provide direction for healthcare professionals when the individual is no longer in a position to make and/or communicate their own choices.
 General practitioners and aged care teams play a key role in Advance Care Planning so it’s important for them to have a good understanding of what advance care planning is and what’s involved in the advance care planning process.

 Advance Care Planning Australia provides training and education for aged care workers to improve their knowledge and confidence when having advance care planning conversations.
 There are a range of online courses, workshops, webinars and information sessions on advance care planning to help you strengthen the skills of your workforce.

 When residents are no longer appropriate for curative treatment, Goals of Care can help to ensure that they receive appropriate intervention and are not subjected to burdensome or futile treatments.Goals of Care are a way of describing what medical treatments a person will receive incorporating the resident’s wishes and preferences.

-Conducting a family meeting can be useful to provide information, to address the family’s questions and concerns, and to establish Goals of Care.
+Conducting a family meeting can be useful way to provide information in response to a family’s questions and concerns and to establish Goals of Care.